Common questions. Straight answers.

 Do I have to be home during install?

 Not for the full time.
-We need you at the start to confirm the layout and at the end to walk the work.
-Middle of the day we're fine with the homeowner at work if there's backyard access.
+The crew needs you at the start to confirm the layout and at the end to walk the work.
+Middle of the day is fine with the homeowner at work if there's backyard access.

 Will the install damage my landscaping?

-We protect plants and grass along the fence line and haul away debris daily.
-Some edge impact is unavoidable near the post holes, but we clean and tamp soil back before the crew leaves.
-Replacement sod or ground cover is rare — we can coordinate if needed.
+A good crew protects plants and grass along the fence line and hauls away debris daily.
+Some edge impact is unavoidable near the post holes, but soil gets cleaned and tamped back before the crew leaves.
+Replacement sod or ground cover is rare.

 Maintenance and repair